 If you or a loved one was seriously injured because of a defective product, you need an experienced, aggressive attorney who deals in product liability law.
 You need a law firm that will stand up for your rights, working hard to get you the compensation that you deserve from the liable parties.
-The Law Office of Joseph Onwuteaka, P.C. has been winning product liability cases and fighting for the rights of victims for over three decades.
+For over three decades, I have been winning product liability cases and fighting for the rights of victims.

 Product liability laws are put in place to protect the general public.
 Any defective or poorly designed product may be covered by these laws.
 Here is a list of some of the more common cases that product liability attorneys may see:

-- Defective equipment or appliances that can generate excessive heat and cause fires; and
+Defective equipment or appliances that can generate excessive heat and cause fires

 Product liability cases can become very complex as the larger corporations try to pass the buck between designers, manufacturers, and distributors.
 If you feel you may have a product liability case, it is important that you retain tenacious, aggressive representation with the fortitude to investigate your claim thoroughly and diligently.
-With over 30 years of experience in this specialized field, The Law Office of Joseph Onwuteaka, P.C., has the expertise to navigate the litigation process with your best interest in mind.
+With over 30 years of experience in this specialized field, I have the expertise to navigate the litigation process with your best interest in mind.